-> If you have a sight-sensitive dog — likely if you have a border collie, German shepherd or other herding breed — have the dog watch the kids get into their costumes.
-Having a vampire or zombie suddenly appear inside the house can severely frighten certain dogs that rely on what they are seeing to determine how to respond to things.
-Most dogs rely on scent, but the herding breeds frequently react to what they are seeing before their nose gets a chance to kick in.
+- If you have a sight-sensitive dog — likely if you have a border collie, German shepherd, or another herding breed — have the dog watch the kids get into their costumes.
+Having a vampire or zombie suddenly appear inside the house can severely frighten certain dogs that rely on what they see to determine how to respond to things.
+Most dogs rely on scent, but the herding breeds frequently react to what they see before their nose gets a chance to kick in.

 Instead, try my dog-approved easy pumpkin dog treats.

-The reason I’m vague with the amounts is because it really doesn’t matter.
+I’m vague with the amounts because it really doesn’t matter.

-Create a well-mixed ball of dough and spread onto a floured counter.
-Roll flat with a rolling pin until about one quarter of an inch thick.
-Pick the whole thing up and place it into a non-stick cookie sheet.
-Take a pizza cutter and slice the dough until you get the size cookies you desire.
+Create a well-mixed ball of dough and spread it onto a floured counter.
+Roll flat with a rolling pin until about one-quarter of an inch thick.
+Pick the whole thing up and place it on a non-stick cookie sheet.
+Take a pizza cutter and slice the dough to get your desired cookie size.